dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v2/knora-iris.rst

 Other schemas could be added in the future for more specific use cases.

 When requesting an ontology, the client requests a particular schema.
-(This will also be true of all Knora API v2 requests: the client will be able to specify which schema the response should be provided in.)
+(This will also be true of most Knora API v2 requests: the client will be able to specify which schema the response should be provided in.)

 For example, suppose a Knora API server is running at ``knora.example.org`` and hosts an ontology whose internal IRI is ``http://www.knora.org/ontology/0001/example``.
 That ontology can then be requested using either of these IRIs: